joseph-turner/Razor/README.md

 ###Instructions
 Tested on Windows and Mac.

-**Mac OS X**: clone this to: ~/Users/User/Library/Application Support/Sublime Text 2/Packages/User.
+**Mac OS X**: clone this to: ~/Users/{User}/Library/Application Support/Sublime Text 2/Packages/User.
 It should automatically recognize the syntax based on the file extension.

+You can also download the .zip file then in Sublime Text 2 go to Preferences -> Browse Packages -> (Packages directory will be opened in finder) copy the .zip file contents over to the /User directory (may have to overwrite existing files).

 **Windows**: clone this to: %APPDATA%\Sublime Text 2\Packages\User which expands to something like `C:\Users\username\AppData\Roaming\Sublime Text 2\Packages\User` on Windows Vista/7